chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### Can I use Chocolatey Deployments to upgrade Chocolatey Central Management based components?

 You can upgrade the chocolatey-agent package via Chocolatey Central Management.
-To do so please see [here](xref:upgrade-agent#use-chocolatey-central-management-to-upgrade-chocolatey-agent) as this must be performed as an advanced Deployment step.
+To do so please see [here](xref:upgrade-agent#use-chocolatey-central-management-to-upgrade-chocolatey-agent) as this must be performed as an advanced Deployment Step.

 We do not recommend upgrading Chocolatey Central Management itself via an automated Deployment process.
 Please see our [Chocolatey Central Management Upgrade Documentation](xref:ccm-upgrade) for the supported upgrade process.